MicrosoftDocs/win32/desktop-src/DirectShow/cbasepropertypage-show.md

 *nCmdShow*
 </dt> <dd>

 Value that specifies whether to show or hide the window.
-For more information, see the Platform SDK documentaton.
+For more information, see the Platform SDK documentation.

 </dd> </dl>